CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 From Bogota to Sincelejo there are 631 mi (1016 km) that take about 16 hours to go through.
 The terrestrial transportation company Expreso Brasilia provides bus tickets in diverse schedules to cover this route, at an average cost of 102 000 COP.
 The name of Sincelejo is believed comes from the name of the cacique Cincel, who governed the area and it's recognized for the great quality of the bovine cattle and its selection process.
 The climate of the city is tropical and presents rains, mainly in summer time.
 Sincelejo has an average temperature of 80.6 °F (27 °C), just perfect to be outdoors walking on the streets of the city and knowing its outskirts.

-Why book Bogota to Sincelejo bus with redBus?
+Why book a Bogota a Sincelejo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bogota to Sincelejo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bogota to Sincelejo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bogota is the capital of Colombia, situated at 2640 m a.s.l.
 The city is known as the "Athens of South America" due to its great numer of museums, theaters, libraries and cultural activities.
 It is the third most elevated city in South America, behind (La Paz and Quito).
 In your journey through Bogota you will enjoy the historical tour along streets that combine modernity with colonial architechture.
 Bogota is well known for its cultural events like the International Book Fair and the "Festivales al Parque", which are attended by both national and international tourists.
 The Gold Museum, the National Observatory, the Colpatria Tower and the Botanical Garden José Celestino Mutis, the old La Candelaria Barrios are all must see destinations for all tourists.
 We hope yiy enjoy your historical and cultural adventure in Bogota!